-- application for tenancy and/or employment opportunity made through telephone, email or visiting at reception
+- Application for tenancy and employment opportunity made through telephone, email or visiting at reception

-Personal data can also be collected from third party organisations and external sources.
-This would happen when you make an application for a tenancy through the council and/or a job application through an agency.
-Further information about you may be collected from publicly available sources including social media.
-References will be collected from previous and current employers.
+Personal data can also be collected from third party organisations and external sources when you make an application for a tenancy through the council and application through an agency.
+Further information about you may be collected from publicly available sources including social media and references from previous and current employers.

-In some instances, you may provide personal details about someone else.
-This may include details of an emergency contact and next of kin and details of other household members.
-In this case, you are required to inform the individual that their personal data will be shared with Selwood Housing and the details of what data was shared.
+In some instances, you may provide personal details about someone else which includes details of an emergency contact and next of kin and details of other household members.
+In this case, you are required to inform the individual that their personal data will be shared with Selwood Housing Group and the details of the personal data shared.
 You must also give them our contact details and let them know that they should contact us if they have any queries about how we will use their personal data.

 Why we collect your personal data